 The Settings menu contains four setup areas you should review and configure before publishing registration links and widgets:

 General - Customize button and heading labels and social links and manage the Registration page timeout limit, ticket inventory counts, language settings, duplicate email policy, and group registration.

-Checkout - Manage custom messaging and and ticket assignments for automatic confirmation messages, PDF tickets, confirmation, refund, and cancellation emails.
+Checkout - Manage custom messaging for the automatic confirmation messages, PDF tickets, confirmation, refund, and cancellation emails attendees receive.

 Payments - Set your registration terms and conditions.
-If your registration is paid, set your refund policy and link to Stripe, and configure check and invoice payment choices.
+If your registration is paid, set your refund policy, link to Stripe, and configure check and invoice payment choices.

 Team Notifications - Manage automated email notifications about new orders for select tickets.
 Decide who on your team should receive these notification emails and how often the emails should be sent.